HectorRguez/Ads/README.md

 csv_path = products.csv

 [prompts]
-qa_template = <s>[INST] You are a helpful assistant.
+qa_template = You are a helpful assistant.
 Answer the question concisely and accurately.
     Question: {question}
-    [/INST]
+    Answer:

-ad_insertion_template = <s>[INST] You are an expert content editor.
+ad_insertion_template = You are an expert content editor.
 Your task is to seamlessly integrate a relevant advertisement into the given text while maintaining natural flow and readability.

     Original Text: {original_text}